Consumer Fraud & Deceptive Practices

 How does this happen?

 Often, a “debt buyer” purchases debts from another company and then tries to collect it using phone calls and letters.
 These debt buyers will normally buy these debts for pennies on the dollar.
 The debts are purchased and sold many times.
 The lack of information that these debt buyers and collectors have about these debts is alarming.
-It often results in debt collectors trying to recover from the wrong amounts, and/or wrong persons.
+It often results in debt collectors trying to recover the wrong amounts and/or from the wrong persons.
 Many file lawsuits past the statute of limitations because they have incomplete information about the debt.

 Why does it happen?